jessicaliang721/jessicas-playground/_posts/2021-03-09-desktop-aquarium.md

     </div>
 </div>

 Of course, all fish have their pros and cons.
 I am looking for a pretty sturdy fish that has a long lifespan.
-I think in the end, I still prefer betta overall because they're such dramatic, beautiful QUEENS!
+I think in the end, I still prefer betta because they're such dramatic, beautiful QUEENS!
+If aesthetics is what I'm going for, then nothing compares to them.
 I also kind of want to redeem myself after shocking my college fish to death during a water change.
-At the time I did NO research, went out to Petsmart and bought a fish and tank starter kit.
+At the time I did NO research, went out to Petsmart, and bought a fish and tank starter kit.
 Worst idea ever; that fish had to live in such a TINY tank then eventually froze to death.
 I'm hoping to be a better fish parent this time around!

 ## What tank I want
 After waffling back and forth between several 5 gal tanks, I think my final choice will be the Biorb LIFE 4 gal or 8 gal tank.